shayaneivazkhani/1DT305/README.md

 ## Transmitting the data / connectivity

-Data that is measured from the sensor is placed inside a `html_template` and is transmitted to the client over the Wi-Fi network using TCP/IP.
+Data that is measured from the sensor is placed inside a `html_template` and is transmitted to the client over the Wi-Fi network over TCP/IP.
 The Pi Pico is set up as a web server, listening for HTTP requests on port 80 and responding with HTML content or plain text based on the type of incoming request.
 The `html_template` contains code that will update the temperature and humidiy values by making automatic requests to the server every 0,5 seconds.
 I choose to connect the Pi Pico to the wifi because this device will be in my room when it's used, and my room has a Wifi router that is allways turned on.

 I set up the HTTP server based on page 21 of the Raspberry Pi Pico's [documentation](https://datasheets.raspberrypi.com/picow/connecting-to-the-internet-with-pico-w.pdf?_gl=1*q9tyvf*_ga*MTc4NTg2NTY3Mi4xNzIwMDIxMDI2*_ga_22FD70LWDS*MTcyMDAzMDAzMy4yLjEuMTcyMDAzMDA1NC4wLjAuMA..) found [here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html)

 Most imortant part of setting up the server is following:

-#### Initializing and configuring a WLAN Interface on the Raspberry Pi Pico W (enabling the Wi-Fi capabilities) then start to connect to the wifi router.
+#### Initializing and configuring a WLAN Interface (WiFi Interface) on the Raspberry Pi Pico W, i.e. enabling the Wi-Fi capabilities of the hardware, then start to connect to the wifi router (the access point).
 ##### lines 210–212
 ```
 wlan = network.WLAN(network.STA_IF) ––> Creates a WLAN object that we can use to control and manage Wi-Fi connections (a WLAN interface) This object is an instance of the WLAN class, which provides various methods to control and interact with the Wi-Fi hardware.. network.STA_IF: parameter then configures the WLAN interface to operate in "Station" mode.
 Configuringthe WLAN as a station means the device will act as a client that connects to an existing wireless network (similar to how a smartphone or laptop connects to a Wi-Fi network).
 This is opposed to "Access Point" mode, where the device would create its own Wi-Fi network for other devices to connect to.